heroiclabs/nakama-unity/Packages/Nakama/README.md

+This is Heroic Labs' UnityEngine monorepository that contains libraries for accessing two different backend services, Nakama and Satori.

+The clients are built on the [.NET client](https://github.com/heroiclabs/nakama-dotnet) with extensions for Unity Engine.
+They require the .NET 4.6 scripting runtime version to be set in the editor.

-Nakama Unity
+# Nakama
-===

-> Unity client for Nakama server.

 [Nakama](https://github.com/heroiclabs/nakama) is an open-source server designed to power modern games and apps.
 Features include user accounts, chat, social, matchmaker, realtime multiplayer, and much [more](https://heroiclabs.com).

-This client is built on the [.NET client](https://github.com/heroiclabs/nakama-dotnet) with extensions for Unity Engine.
-It requires the .NET4.6 scripting runtime version to be set in the editor.

 Full documentation is online - https://heroiclabs.com/docs/unity-client-guide